 |One Adult, Three Children||$24,944|

-For larger families, see U.S. Census Bureau, 2017 Poverty Threshold by Size of Family and Number of Children.
+For larger families, see "2017 Poverty Threshold by Size of Family and Number of Children," U.S. Census Bureau.

-More than half (56 percent) were women.
-Two-thirds (67 percent) were white.
-Almost half (42 percent) lived in the South, which 24 percent in the West, and 19 percent in the Midwest.
+More than half or 56 percent were women.
+Two-thirds or 67 percent were white.
+Forty-two percent lived in the South, 23 percent lived in the West, and 19 percent in the Midwest.

-Almost all (84 percent) were born in the United States.
-Only 11 percent were people who came to America illegally.
+Almost all or 83 percent were born in the United States.
+Only 11 percent were not citizens.